Revised July 2025

 Each family is expected to help with school fundraisers.
 Families may be assigned specific tasks and fundraisers during the year.

-If for any reason concerns should arise, parents are Biblically commanded to go directly to the student’s teacher or principal and seek to resolve such concerns in a Christ-like manner (Matthew 18:15-17).
+If for any reason concerns should arise, parents are Biblically commanded to go directly to the student’s teacher or school administator and seek to resolve such concerns in a Christ-like manner (Matthew 18:15-17).
 When faced with conflict, we remember Jesus’ words, that we may forgive one another as God has forgiven us.
-Let us be positive about all aspects of St. John Lutheran School—especially when mingling with others in the community.
+Let us be positive about all aspects of SJLS—especially when mingling with others in the community.
 In whatever the circumstance, may God be glorified.

-We humbly ask that parents and relatives of our students pray for the ministry here at St. John Lutheran School, each day, that our teachers and staff may faithfully fulfill God’s holy purpose.
+We humbly ask that parents and relatives of our students pray for the ministry here at SJLS, each and every day, that our teachers and staff may faithfully fulfill God’s holy purpose.
 “Continue steadfastly in prayer, being watchful in it with thanksgiving.”
 Colossians 4:2.

-The purpose of the dress code at St. John Lutheran School is to promote modesty and a sense of decency in all areas of our lives, including how we dress.
+The purpose of the dress code at SJLS is to promote modesty and a sense of decency in all areas of our lives, including how we dress.
 Our apparel is how we show ourselves to the world.
 We want it to be obvious that we honor Christ in every aspect.
 However, we realize that each family will have various ideas on what type of apparel is appropriate, so standards must be followed for consistency.
 Even as we do this, we realize that we cannot, nor do we desire to, judge another’s faith or spirituality by apparel.
 We do not want it to become a spiritual issue.
-Our dress code gives a conservative, traditional look that will be modest and neat and conductive to learning in a classroom environment.
+Our dress code gives a conservative, traditional look that will be modest and neat and conducive to learning in a classroom enviroment.

 Generally, shorts are not allowed.
-However, an exception may be made for physical education class and for days when the weather is extremely warm.
-As with skirts, shorts for either girls or boys should be no shorter than mid-thigh length.
+However, an exception may be made for physical education class and for days when the weather is extremely warm in September and May.
+Skirts should not be shorter than mid-thigh.
+Also, slits in skirts should not be higher than mid-thigh.
+As with skirts, shorts for either girls or boys should be no shorter than mid-thigh.
 Jeans are allowed but must not be torn or ragged.
-Tops and bottoms must meet.
-Absolutely, no bare midriffs.
+Tops and bottoms must overlap with no bare midriffs at all times.

 Students are encouraged to dress up for chapel.
 Dress pants and shirts, dresses or skirts, and blouses are encouraged.
 Students are free to change into more casual attire afterward for recess or physical education activities.